gitlabhq/gitlabhq/doc/ci/environments.md

 1. Test your code.
 1. Deploy your code into a testing or staging environment before you release it to the public.

-This helps prevent bugs not only in your software, but in the deployment process as well.
+This helps find bugs in your software, and also in the deployment process as well.

 GitLab CI/CD is capable of not only testing or building your projects, but also deploying them in your infrastructure, with the added benefit of giving you a way to track your deployments.
-In other words, you can always know what is currently being deployed or has been deployed on your servers.
+In other words, you will always know what is currently being deployed or has been deployed on your servers.

 It's important to know that: